 Internationally, she has consulted on series development for The ABC, Australia and The Australian Children's Television Foundation in Melbourne; the CBC, Canada; and for producers in Dubai, UAE, Egypt, ermany , and Tokyo.
 Most recently she ran a two week training intensive for 40 South East Asian writers sponsored by MediaCorp, Singapore's major producer of television content.

-Currently, she is Executive Producer and Director of Marisa Rules, a webisode series for teenage girls, and is the author of The TV Writer's Workbook (Bantam/Dell), which is used as a text by both UCLA and USC film schools.
+Ellen is the author of The TV Writer's Workbook (Bantam/Dell), which is used as a text by UCLA, USC, and many other film schools.

 Both a teacher and a consultant, Ellen provides script development and career coaching for professionals and emerging writers in the entertainment industry, as well as writing workshops and seminars at conferences and universities both in the US and abroad.She teaches Comedy Writing for the UCLA Extension Writer's Program, and Television Writing for Playwrights at The Herbert Berghof Playwrights Foundation in New York.She has been a guest lecturer at many colleges and universities, including New York University, Marymount Manhattan College, The New School, and the University of Southern California.

 Ellen is a member of the Writers Guild of American and The Dramatists Guild.
 She holds a BS from Syracuse University, and an MFA from The American Film Institute.